Changelog

 - New function

-provides a variety of customization options such as specifying the noise probability, mean and standard deviation of the gaussian curve to be sampled from, as well as a random seed to be passed to the numpy random number generator.- An expanded set of masking options has been added to pyfameutils.MASK_OPTIONS for use with
+apply_noise()has been implemented.
+This function provides three noise operations to select from; 'pixelate', 'gaussian' and 'salt and pepper'. apply_noise()provides a variety of customization options such as specifying the noise probability, mean and standard deviation of the gaussian curve to be sampled from, as well as a random seed to be passed to the numpy random number generator.- An expanded set of masking options has been added to pyfameutils.MASK_OPTIONS for use with

-now also allows the user to specify the background color of output files via a BGR integer color code.
+mask_face_region().mask_face_regionnow also allows the user to specify the background color of output files via a BGR integer color code.

 Changed